 Paradisal hopes and imagery may or may not contribute to why a group forms and decides to build a settlement or to why its participants work so hard to keep it running.
 But if they do contribute, it doesn’t matter how fervent the paradisal influences are, they cannot convert a built utopia into paradise in the sense the latter term is understood.
 Ethereal paradise may be part of a utopian endeavour but not a substitute for it.
 The terms are unique but may overlap in practice.

-A premise of this project is that what makes a settlement a utopia arises from its context.
+A premise of this project is that what makes a settlement a utopia depends on its context.
 Its features are shaped by its location in space and time, by geography and history.
 Therefore, as the context changes, so do the possibilities for what would be considered utopian.
 The context in Canada between the 17th and mid-20th centuries was dominated by two imperial states, and their legacies.
-Both France and England were Christian, Catholic and Protestant respectively.
+Both France and England were Christian, respectively Catholic and Protestant.
 They used their respective powers at different times in concert with Christendom’s institutions to control a vast land mass as if it was their own to do with as they wished.
 They did so despite the fact that the land was already peopled by functioning Indigenous societies with their own governance and spiritual traditions.
 This context gave rise to a few hundred utopian settlements in Canada that fall into what may be called a Christo-imperialist utopian genre.

 That is what this project is about.